-A. No. On-site inspections are not "meetings" subject to the meetings law.
-However, a quorum of the governing body should be careful not to decide on or deliberate towards any decision while attending an inspection.

-Q. Does the Public Meetings Law apply to a chamber of commerce?

-- A. No.

-- ${\bf Q.}\;$ Is a people's utility district board subject to the Public Meetings Law?

-- A. Yes.

-- Q. How about an electric cooperative?

-- A. No. That is a private body.

-Q. How about a nonprofit corporation that receives all of its funds from the state or local government?

-A. No, unless it is formally acting as an advisory body to a public body or is required by contract to open its meetings.
-If the corporation is the "functional equivalent" of a public body, it may also be subject to the Public Meetings Law.

-Q. Are homeowners associations and rental associations subject to the Public Meetings Law?
+- A. No. On-site inspections are not "meetings" subject to the meetings law.
+However, a quorum of the governing body should be careful not to decide on or deliberate towards any decision while attending an inspection. - Q. Does the Public Meetings Law apply to a chamber of commerce? - A. No. - Q. Is a people's utility district board subject to the Public Meetings Law? - A. Yes. - Q. How about an electric cooperative? - A. No. That is a private body. - Q. How about a nonprofit corporation that receives all of its funds from the state or local government? - A. No, unless it is formally acting as an advisory body to a public body or is required by contract to open its meetings.
+If the corporation is the "functional equivalent" of a public body under the Public Records Law, it is unsettled whether it would be subject to the Public Meetings Law. - Q. Are homeowners associations and rental associations subject to the Public Meetings Law? - A. No. - Q. Are neighborhood associations subject to the Public Meetings Law? - A. It depends on whether the particular neighborhood association is a "governing body of a public body."

-A. No.

-Q. Are neighborhood associations subject to the Public Meetings Law?

-A. It depends on whether the particular neighborhood association is a "governing body of a public body."
 Determining whether a neighborhood association is subject to the Public Meetings Law requires an analysis of several factors, including the specific responsibilities and authority of that particular neighborhood association.
 Notwithstanding the analysis under the Public Meetings Law, some cities require, as a condition of their recognition of a neighborhood association, that neighborhood association meetings be open to the public.